-Paper electrophoresis makes the use of Chromatography paper which has a different adsorption capacity of different molecules.
-To perform this kind of electrophoresis, there are several steps involve:
+Paper electrophoresis makes the use of chromatography paper that has a different adsorption capacity for the different molecules.
+To perform this kind of electrophoresis, there are several steps that we need to follow:

-- First, the filter paper moistens with the buffer solution.
+- First, moisten the filter paper in the buffer solution.

 - After this, immerse both the ends of filter paper in a buffer solution.

-- Then sample place at the centre, after which the electric field is applied, that allows migration of molecules to their respective poles depending upon their charge.
+- Then, place the sample place at the centre and pass the electric current to facilitate the migration of molecules to their respective poles depending upon their charge.

 Cellulose Acetate Electrophoresis

-This kind of electrophoresis was developed by Kohn in 1958.
-Biological acetate membrane filter used in this instead of normal chromatography paper.
+It was developed by Kohn in 1958.
+Biological acetate membrane filter used in this method, instead of normal chromatography paper.
 Cellulose acetate electrophoresis is more or less very similar to the paper electrophoresis.
 It involves the following steps:

-- First, the cellulose acetate filter paper moistens with the buffer solution.
+- First, moisten the cellulose acetate filter paper in the buffer solution.

-- After this, immerse both the ends of cellulose acetate filter paper in a buffer solution.
+- After that, immerse both the ends of cellulose acetate filter paper in a buffer solution.

-- Then sample place at the one end, after which the electric field is applied, that allows migration of molecules to their respective poles depending upon their charge.
+- Then, place the sample at the one end and pass electric current to allow the migration of charged molecules to their respective poles relative to their size and charge.

 This type of electrophoresis makes the use of a capillary tube or narrow bore tube.
 For its operation, we need to follow the given protocol:

-- First, ends of capillary immerse into inlet and outlet vials.
+- Firstly, immerse the ends of the capillary tube into the inlet and outlet vials.

 - Connect the electrode to the high power supply up to 5-30 kV.

-- And the sample then injects through the hollow capillary tube by the electrokinetic energy.
+- Then, inject the sample via a hollow capillary tube through the electrokinetic energy.

-- Under the influence of the electric field, different zones of analyte or sample form which migrates towards the outlet side.
+- Under the influence of the electric field, different zones of analyte or sample will migrate towards the outlet side.

 - These bands are then detected directly by a capillary wall.

 It makes the use of gel as a support matrix.
-Among all the electrophoresis methods, it is the most popular and commonly used method.
-Used for both analytical and preparative processes.
-It is the most common method to carry out the process of electrophoresis.
+Among all the electrophoresis methods, it is the most popular and commonly used method for both analytical and preparative processes.

-Principle: In this porous gel matrix is used which consist of the cross-linked polymer network.
-Through this network, molecules of different size, charge and shape pass through.
-This relies upon the fact that negatively charged molecule will attract towards the positive end and vice versa.
-After the migration, bands will appear on the gel matrix at different levels those which lag behind will be the heavy molecules and those which moves faster are lighter molecules through the pores of the gel matrix.
+Principle: In this porous gel matrix is used, which consists of the cross-linked polymer network.
+Through this network, molecules of different size, charge and shape can pass through.
+Its working relies upon the fact that negatively charged molecule will attract towards the positive end and vice versa by travelling through the pores of the gel matrix.
+After the migration, bands will appear on the gel matrix at different levels those which lag behind will be the heavy molecules and those which moves faster are lighter molecules.

 - Horizontal (Agarose gel electrophoresis)